cyp57/cyp57/README.md

-Hi 👋 My name is Chanyapat Rattankot
+Hi 👋 My name is Chanyapat Rattanakot
 ====================================

 Back-End Developer
 ------------------

 I have been a developer for 5 years.
 During the first 2 years, I worked as a web developer, focusing on HTML, CSS, Bootstrap, JavaScript, and Java.
-Since then, up until the present, I have been working as a back-end developer with Go, which has been quite interesting for me.
+After that, I have been working as a back-end developer with Go, which has been quite interesting for me.
 Currently, I am learning CI/CD and Docker.

 * 🌍  I'm based in Phuket, Thailand
 * ✉️  You can contact me at [chanyapatshell@gmail.com](mailto:chanyapatshell@gmail.com)